WenjiaoYue/copilot/README.md

 2. Clone this repository to your PC using `git clone https://github.com/WenjiaoYue/copilot`.

-2. Change working directory to project folder using `cd copilot`.
+3. Change working directory to project folder using `cd copilot`.

-3. Run `npm install` in the terminal to install dfependencies.
+4. Run `npm install` in the terminal to install dependencies.

-4. Now, you can start the extension.
+5. Now, you can start the extension.
 From the top menu, choose `Run > Start Debugging`.

 This will: